-3. Minimising the risk
+Minimising the risk

-- 3.1.
-Prevent unauthorized access to your phone or tablet. - 3.1.1.
-If your smartphone or tablet has an encryption function, this should be enabled.1 Encryption greatly reduces the chance that someone can gain unauthorised access to the data even if they obtain the device.
-Prosecution case papers may only be stored on devices that have been encrypted (please see here) and the CJSM requirements to connect a mobile device to their network (please see here). - 3.1.2.
+- 3. Prevent unauthorized access to your phone or tablet. - 3.1.If your smartphone or tablet has an encryption function, this should be enabled.1 Encryption greatly reduces the chance that someone can gain unauthorised access to the data even if they obtain the device.
+Prosecution case papers may only be stored on devices that have been encrypted (please see here) and the CJSM requirements to connect a mobile device to their network (please see here). - 3.2.
 Use a unique code or password (preferably not a swipe gesture, as these are less secure, depending on the type of device you have) that is not easily guessed.
-Avoid 0000, 1111, 1234 etc. and do not re-use one that you use on other devices. - 3.1.3.
+Avoid 0000, 1111, 1234 etc. and do not re-use one that you use on other devices. - 3.3.
 If your device also provides biometric security (fingerprint or face ID) this should be activated.
-Do not share your code with others or enable others' biometric use (e.g. adding a spouse's fingerprint to the unlocking profile). - 3.1.4.
-Make sure you activate your device's screen lock function so that it locks within a short period of non-use. - 3.1.5.
-If your device permits an automatic wipe after a certain number of failed access attempts, turn on this function. - 3.1.6.
+Do not share your code with others or enable others' biometric use (e.g. adding a spouse's fingerprint to the unlocking profile). - 3.4.
+Make sure you activate your device's screen lock function so that it locks within a short period of non-use. - 3.5.
+If your device permits an automatic wipe after a certain number of failed access attempts, turn on this function. - 3.6.
 Enable two-factor authentication for any work-related apps (e.g. apps on which you access work email or cloud storage apps).
-Your chambers or IT provider should be able to assist. - 3.2.
-Reduce the amount of information that is permanently stored on the device.
-Most information in emails or cloud file storage can be downloaded from the cloud on an as-needed basis.
+Your chambers or IT provider should be able to assist.

+4. Reduce the amount of information that is permanently stored on the device.
+Most information in emails or cloud file storage can be downloaded from the cloud on an asneeded basis.
 Consider setting email storage to a period of time, such as 7 days or 1 month.
 Set cloud storage options to cloud-storage only, and download specific documents only when you need access to them.
-While you will need to retain emails and files for certain purposes (see the IT Panel Guidance, Data Retention Policy), do these really need to be on your portable smartphone or tablet that could easily be lost or stolen? - 3.3.
-If your device has it, activate the find my phone function, so that you can find it if it is misplaced. iPhones and iPads have the software built-in (activate 'Find-myiPhone'); Samsung has "Find my mobile".
-Similar software is available for Android and other handsets and tablets.
-These apps may also enable you to remote wipe the contents of the device if it is irretrievably lost.
-If you do lose your device, see the IT Panel Guidance - Breaches - what to do when you lose papers, or when your data security is breached.
+While you will need to retain emails and files for certain purposes (see the IT Panel Guidance, Data Retention Policy), do these really need to be on your portable smartphone or tablet that could easily be lost or stolen?
+Commented [A1]: I'm unsure about this link - is it still the best one for our purposes, being from 2015 and apparently for civil panel counsel (not criminal prosecutors)?